SimpleVM/simpleVMIntroWorkshop/part3.md

 ### 3.3 Run commands with more cores and plot your result

-1. We created a mash index out of selected genomes that were classified as
+1. We created a MASH index out of selected genomes that were classified as
    "greatest threat to human health" by the World Health Organisation (WHO) in 2017: https://www.who.int/news/item/27-02-2017-who-publishes-list-of-bacteria-for-which-new-antibiotics-are-urgently-needed
    Please download the index: